TommyAyrton/public-api-request/README.md

 ## Acknowledgments

--   Thank the Treehouse team for the encouragement through each review.
--   I would like to thank @Scott Adams, I have read one of your messages in slack that helped me get started.
+-   I would like to thank @Lee Vaughn for the guide and @Scott Adams(I have read one of your messages in slack that helped me get started).